Castlewellan Forest Park

 Parts of these trails are used for horse riding.

-Shorter informal walks are possible around the gardens area of the Park.
+Shorter informal walks are possible around the garden area of the park.

 About the forest

 The extensive area of woodland in this forest park is managed as a commercial forest together with other plantations in the area.